Body

-Bleaching the hair for instance can be very damaging for your hair, especially if the bleaching agent is very stronger (hydrogen peroxide, ammonia), since bleaching strips away the natural pigments and oils in your hair.
+Bleaching the hair for instance can be very damaging, especially if the bleaching agent is very stronger (hydrogen peroxide, ammonia), since bleaching strips away the natural pigments and oils.
 Bleaching hair always reduces hair’s elasticity, leaving it prone to looking dry, lifeless and frazzled.

 There are different types of hair dyes:

-Permanent hair color – a permanent hair color must be always mixed with hydrogen peroxide, ammonia.
-There ingredients open the hair cuticles and this way the permanent color penetrates the hair shaft and lightens the natural color of the hair.
-Permanent hair color breaks down the hair cuticles and deposit pigment into the hair shaft.
+1. Permanent hair color – must be always mixed with hydrogen peroxide, ammonia.
+There ingredients open the hair cuticles and this way penetrates the hair shaft and lightens the natural color of the hair.
+It breaks down the hair cuticles and deposit pigment into the hair shaft.
 It may cause damage and dryness to the hair, since it penetrates deeply into the hair shaft.
-Permanent color will last until the next time you dye your hair.
+Permanent one will last until the next time you dye.

-Semi-permanent hair colors – semi-permanent colors contain low percentage of hydrogen peroxide.
-The color usually last up to 20/ 30 days.
-Semi permanent color covers only the surface of the hair shaft and doesn’t lighten the hair.
+2. Semi-permanent hair colors – contain low percentage of hydrogen peroxide.
+Usually last up to 20/30 days.
+Covers only the surface of the hair shaft and doesn’t lighten the hair.
 It simply enriches the natural hue of the hair.
 The semi-permanent dye is great for those who want to experiment with different colors.
 It can only darken the hair.

 Henna – henna adds color to the hair with a gentle and natural approach.
 Henna doesn’t alter the structure of the hair but it does condition and nourish the hair, as it doesn’t contain synthetic chemicals.
 It works great to color red or reddish brown hair.

-Color enhancing shampoos – they contain certain colors, give highlights and impart color tones to the hair.
+Color enhancing shampoos – they contain certain colors, give highlights and impart tones to the hair.
 These shampoos don’t contain peroxide, ammonia or bleaching agent that can damage the hair.
-Color enhancing shampoos should be used once or twice a week in order to deposit color into the hair.
-They are a great choice to keep hair color vibrant and to make your hair color last longer.
+They should be used once or twice a week in order to deposit color into the hair.
+They are a great choice to keep hair color vibrant and to make color last longer.

-Hair color sprays – they can be used to temporarily highlight a few strands, do a “chunking” effect, touch up re-growth, cover gray, spray the tips of spiked hair or radically become a complete blonde.
+5. Hair color sprays – they can be used to temporarily highlight a few strands, do a “chunking ” effect, touch up re-growth, cover gray, spray the tips of spiked hair or radically become a complete blonde.

 • A hair dying kit